How to run AI models locally as a beginner?

 - Free to use - no subscription fees

-- At least 8GB of RAM - 16GB or more is better
+- 8GB RAM minimum - 16GB recommended for better performance

 Not Sure About Your Computer?
 Start with a smaller model (3B-7B) - Jan will help you choose one that works well on your system.